cirosantilli/arsane.github.io/_posts/2008-01-04-use-strace.md

+---
+layout: post
+title: Use strace to understand Linux
+---

 Strace is a debugging tool that will help you troubleshoot issues.

 Strace monitors the system calls and signals of a specific program.
 It is helpful when you do not have the source code and would like to debug the execution of a program. strace provides you the execution sequence of a binary from start to end.